lukso-network/LIPs/LSPs/LSP-25-ExecuteRelayCall.md

 Secondly, gasless Meta-Transactions can assist in minimizing the cost of utilizing the LUKSO network, which is especially essential for low-budget users.
 This enables protocols and dApps building on LUKSO to offer a better experience for their users or customers.

 Finally, by adopting a generic standard for meta transactions, any protocol or dApp can implement gas-less transactions by simply adopting the standard, without relying on custom built solution.
-This also improve inter-operability between contracts and protocols, since different contracts and different applications rely on the same standard and contract API/ABI to send execute relay calls (= meta transactions) between each others.
+This also improve interoperability between contracts and protocols, since different contracts and different applications rely on the same standard and contract API/ABI to send execute relay calls (= meta transactions) between each others.

 ## Design decision